vmware-tanzu/cartographer/site/content/posts/why-cartographer.md

 In this brave new world, developers write applications that adhere to straight-forward constraints (the 12 factors) to ensure their apps can be deployed almost anywhere.

-With a simple `git push` to a different origin, the app is transformed by the buildpacks, having their base dependencies injected into a disk image that can then be deployed and scaled out on virtual machines (and more recently containers).
+With a simple `git push` to a different origin, the app is transformed by [buildpacks](https://buildpacks.io/), having their base dependencies injected into a disk image.
+This disk image can be deployed and scaled out on virtual machines ( and more recently containers).
 Furthermore, the app authors can easily define their service dependencies (such as a database) and be dynamically connected to the correct service instance for the environment (e.g. dev, staging or production).

 This contrasts with developers spending significant time developing deployment scripts to ensure their app will run on some (often bespoke) infrastructure.

+Another important practice that came out of the 12 factor app was to produce stateless apps.
+That is, any state your app maintained should be recorded in a service specific to the task, be it a database, distributed caching, WebDAV, PubSub Queues, etc...

 The full benefits of Heroku's 12 Factor model are too numerous to delve into here, so here is a [list of resources](tbd) you can dive into at your leisure.